FaisalAl-Tameemi/web-dev-foundations/README.md

 # Introduction

 Learn the fundamentals behind web applications development with HTML5, CSS3 and Javascript.
-Learn how to plan the development of your project by completing 4 unique projects along with a variety of exercises in each section.
+Learn how to plan the development of your project by completing __5 unique projects__ along with a variety of exercises in each of the __10 chapters__.

 The examples and projects are all based on real-life scenarios which you might encounter as a technical entrepreneur.
 From adding animations to your web application to processing payments, we will cover the core fundamentals to hit the ground running.